ProgressiveCoders/prog-channels/README.md

 Copy `.env.example` to `.env` then run `ruby credentials_test.rb`.
 The tests therein should fail unless the `.env` file has true credentials.

+To run unit tests (these don't touch Slack or Airtable, they run against mocks):

+    rake test

 ## Dependencies

 - ["airrecord"](https://github.com/sirupsen/airrecord)